 While on the subject of greenery, I spent a day working with staff and volunteers from Greener Kirkcaldy to train them in blogging.

 The training was focused on building confidence in the group and generating ideas together.
-They came up with loads creative ways to communicate their messages through stories.
+They came up with loads of creative ways to communicate their messages through stories.
 For example – cats are popular on social so they thought of a cat’s guide to insulating your home – I love it!

-Greener Kirkcaldy got in touch at to say their lovely new blog launched at the end of the year – you can find their latest post with a great image and personal perspective on volunteering here.
+Greener Kirkcaldy got in touch to say their lovely new blog launched at the end of the year – you can find their latest post with a great image and personal perspective on volunteering here.